taisei-project/taisei/doc/GAME.rst

 negative charge, the more difficult the surge becomes to keep up.

 The longer you continue this game and the more damage and negative charge you stack up, the more powerful your surge will become.
-That will visibly increase the radius of your sparkly aura.
+This will visibly increase the radius of your sparkly aura.
 Once the surge ends, all of it is released in a blast that damages enemies and bullets.
-Be in the right spot when that happens because all that havoc will be transformed into collectible Voltage items.
+Be in the right spot when that happens, because all that havoc will be transformed into collectible Voltage items.

 These will increase your Point Item Value, give you 1 Bomb Fragment and also add